SSRN Home Search and Download Papers Browse Abstract and Paper Submission Subscribe to Networks View Briefcase Top Papers Top Authors Top Institutions

 European Intellectual Property Review, Forthcoming

 A recent dispute involving the suspension of release of a consignment of generic drug in transit from India to Brazil by Dutch Customs raises some important issues for the future of the international intellectual property regime.
-The dispute is only too timely as some countries resort to bilateralism and Free Trade Agreements for extending intellectual property protection beyond the minimum contained in TRIPS.
+On 19 May 2010, India and Brazil submitted their requests for consultation with the EU and the Netherlands to the WTO.
+The dispute is only too timely as countries resort to bilateralism and Free Trade Agreements for extending intellectual property protection beyond the minimum contained in TRIPS.
 It provides a classic stage for studying the conflict of interests between developing and developed countries on the issues of access to medicine and standard of protection, and thus deserves closer and independent scrutiny of facts and law.
-On a cursory glance EC Regulation 1383, which provides for border enforcement of rights in cases of patent infringement, seems to be in consistence with the TRIPS Agreement.
-A closer analysis, however, reveals that the law, in providing for a TRIPS-Plus standard of protection, may run afoul of Part III, Section IV of the TRIPS Agreement.
-This conclusion, however, rests on a contextual interpretation, which as this work argues, is provided by the Doha Declaration on Public Health and TRIPS and the subsequent Decision to implement paragraph 6 of the Declaration.

-Keywords: TRIPS, WTO, pharmaceuticals, transit, public health, confiscation, EU, India, Brazil
+Keywords: TRIPS, WTO, pharmaceuticals, transit, public health, EC Regulation 1383

 Suggested Citation

-Kumar, Shashank, Freedom of Transit and Trade in Generic Pharmaceuticals: An Analysis of EU Border Enforcement Law and Implications for the International Intellectual Property Regime (April 15, 2009).
-European Intellectual Property Review, Forthcoming.
-Available at SSRN: http://ssrn.com/abstract=1383067
+Kumar, Shashank P., Border Enforcement of IP Rights Against in Transit Generic Pharmaceuticals: An Analysis of Character and Consistency (April 15, 2009).
+European Intellectual Property Review, Forthcoming, Available at SSRN: https://ssrn.com/abstract=1383067

 National Law University, Jodhpur ( email )